infsahitya/Teacup/README.md

 # TeaCup

-### This template is only built for pratice purpose.
+### This template is only built for practice purpose.

 #### Completion Date 29/06/21